wkonitzer/teleport-task/docs/kubernetes-design-doc.md

 # Kubernetes Local Cluster Design and Security Architecture

-## Overview
+## Overview and Demonstration Goals

-This document describes the design decisions, architectural principles, and implementation details behind a locally deployed Kubernetes cluster intended to closely mirror real-world, production-grade patterns while remaining suitable for development and evaluation.
+This solution demonstrates how a production-aligned Kubernetes cluster can be securely operated using Kubernetes-native primitives while remaining suitable for local development and evaluation.

+The cluster is intentionally built using:
+- A real Kubernetes control plane (kubeadm)
+- Certificate-based user authentication
+- Least-privilege, namespace-scoped RBAC
+- Application deployment by a non-admin user using Helm
+- Standard ingress, service, and TLS patterns

+The primary goal of the demonstration is to show that a non-privileged user can deploy and manage an application without cluster-admin access, while still using realistic tooling and workflows.
+The focus is deliberately placed on **security boundaries, operational correctness, and architectural clarity**, rather than application complexity.

-The primary goals of this design were:
+The design emphasizes:
-- Stability and predictability
+- Stability and predictable behavior
 - Production-aligned architecture
 - Strong security posture through least privilege
 - Clear separation of concerns between cluster administration and application deployment
-- Explicit, explainable trade-offs rather than hidden abstractions
+- Explicit, explainable trade-offs over hidden abstractions or convenience tooling

 ---